ortus-docs/cfcouchbase-sdk-docs/installation/index.md

 * `CouchbaseClient@cfcouchbase` maps to `cfcouchbase.CouchbaseClient`

 ### ColdBox Settings
 You can configure the SDK by creating a `couchbase` structure in your `ColdBox.cfc configuration file.
+This structure can contain any setting from the `CouchbaseConfig` object.

 ```
 couchbase = {